TypeHobby game project.

 • Recieves input and memory from the platform.

-Apart from simplifying potential new platform implementations, the separation enables some really cool features, almost out of the box:
+In addition to simplifying potential new platform implementations, the separation enables some really cool features, almost out of the box:

 • Hot reloading of game code - since the game doesn’t own any memory it can simply be reloaded at runtime comparing file write times.